A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Chord-Visibility Width

 \begin{lemma} Let $\delta$ be the \visionstability of $P$ and $u$ a node of the \weakVisPolyTree of~$P$.
-Let \chordwidth of $P$ be $k$.
 Then $u$ contains at most $O(k^6 / \delta^2)$ vertices of~\A. \end{lemma} \begin{proof} We first count the number of maximal segments of \A that are at least partially inside $u$.
 Note that every reflex vertex of~$P$ emits at most $1/\delta$ such chords, by the angular ray shooting.
 Furthermore, every reflex vertex~$r$ can see also at most~$k$ other reflex vertices.
 This bounds the segments from $\chord(R,R)$ associated with~$r$ by~$k$ as well.
 Furthermore, the number of reflex vertices in~$u$, its parent or one of its children is upper bounded by $(k+2)k$.
-Thus there are at most $2k^2(k+1/\delta)$ many segments of \A intersecting~$u$.
-As any two segments intersect at most once, we get that there are at most~$O(k^6 / \delta^2)$ vertices of \A inside~$u$ \end{proof} We note that the bound in the lemma can clearly be improved.
+Thus, there are at most $2k^2(k+1/\delta)$ many segments of \A intersecting~$u$.
+As any two segments intersect at most once, we get that there are at most~$O(k^6 / \delta^2)$ vertices of \A inside~$u$ \end{proof}

+We note that the bound in the lemma can clearly be improved.
 However, the algorithm would still be prohibitively slow.
 We are focusing here on a simpler exposition rather on getting the best theoretical bounds.

 We are now ready to prove Theorem~\ref{thm:FPT-chordwidth}.